-We have developed our ATS-UKMFT compact multi-function test systems especially for middle to small-sized boards.
-The compact multi-function test systems ATS-UKMFT can be integrated e.g. in an inline facility, but it can also be expanded with a REINHARDT-universal exchange fixture.
+We have developed our multi-function test systems especially for middle to small-sized boards.
+Very much like our standard fixture, we connect the exchange fixture system to our compact multi-function test systems in a single plug-in procedure.
 On the upper side of this fixture, there is an exchange plate (fixture plate).
+These fixtures are used with up to 12 multi-way connectors for both in-circuit and function test.
 What is most advantageous about this system is that it costs only fractions of a complete fixture and takes only little space for storing (For more details, please see the last pages of this booklet).
 This exchange plate system can be used for function and in-circuit test in retention but also in vacuum technique.
 Even smallest lots are then tested in a cost-effective way.